 Summer teachers take on courses during the summer break and often teach courses that are seasonal and are not available during the traditional academic semester.
 Depending on the hiring institution or university, these courses may be made available on short notice and may come with short-term contracts, so school administrators may have to accelerate the application and staffing process.
 To land a summer teaching position, you’ll need to move quickly and present an outstanding resume that can quickly move you to the top of the list.
 Use this summer teacher resume example to guide your layout and formatting decisions as you move forward.

-Resume Tips for Summer Teacher
+Resume Tips for Summer Teachers

-If you are looking for jobs as a summer teacher, you will want to put to use certain effective job seeking skills.
+If you are looking for jobs as a summer teacher, you will want to put to use certain effective job-seeking skills.
 The following tips will help keep you on track during this important process.

 1. Stay positive.
 Above all else, keeping a positive mindset will allow you to keep things in perspective and remember that your unemployment is only temporary.
 You might consider joining a support group to connect with others in the same situation.

 2. Set goals for yourself.
-One of the most effective way of maximizing your time and productivity is to set goals for yourself that can be accomplished on a daily or weekly basis.
+One of the most effective ways of maximizing your time and productivity is to set goals for yourself that can be accomplished on a daily or weekly basis.
 For instance, you might try to send out a certain number of resumes per week.

 3. Keep an open mind.
 While you may have had your sights set on a particular field or industry, keeping your mind open to all options will allow more opportunities to come your way.